Harold A. Gould

 Harold Alton Gould (18 February 1926 – 2 July 2021) was an American anthropologist specializing in Indian society and civilization.
 He is an author of numerous books on various aspects of Indian society including the caste system, religion, politics and international relations.

 Life and career

-Gould received his PhD in anthropology at the University of Saint Louis in 1959.
+Gould received his PhD in anthropology at the Saint Louis University in 1959.
 From 1968 to 1991, he worked as a professor of anthropology at the University of Illinois at Urbana-Champaign and served as the director of its Center for Asian Studies.
 Since 1991, he has been a visiting professor in the Center for South Asian Studies at the University of Virginia.

 Gould visited Lucknow University in India during 1954–55 as a Fulbright scholar, conducting anthropological field work in the village communities of the Faizabad district.
 Since then, he made numerous research trips to India, spending over 10 years in the country over a span of 50 years.
 His research encompasses every facet of Indian society and civilization, including rural society, caste, religion, local politics, electoral processes, and national and international politics.